KengLL/KengLL.github.io/_projects/6_indoor_navigation.md

 2. Leveraged Python’s efficient libraries for signal processing to achieve low-latency performance.
 3. Simplified interface design with clear visual indicators for transmitters and receivers.

-**Image Slot**: Add a photo or diagram illustrating signal triangulation.

 ---